• Skip to primary navigation

 A photo collage of the texture of apple butter.

 Notice how the apple butter gets slightly darker in color?
-What is happening is that the natural sugars in the apples are caramelizing and turning a deeper color.
-The flavor is also intensifying.
+The natural sugars in the apples are caramelizing and turning a deeper color, intensifying the flavor.

 When the apple butter is ready, you should be able to draw a line through it with a spoon and have that line remain visible.
 You will no longer see the liquid seeping out of the apple puree.
 Refer to the video included in this article.